Joe Dassin: Personal life

-Dassin married Maryse Massiéra in Paris on 18 January 1966.
-Their son Joshua was born two and a half months early on 12 September 1973, and died five days later.
+Dassin married Maryse Massiéra in Paris on January 18, 1966.
+Their son Joshua was born two and a half months early on September 12, 1973, and died five days later.
 Overcome by grief, Joe became deeply depressed.
 Despite all their efforts, their marriage did not survive.
 In 1977, one year after their move to their newly built home in Feucherolles, just outside Paris, they divorced.

-On 14 January 1978, Dassin married Christine Delvaux in Cotignac.
-Their first son, Jonathan, was born on 14 September 1978; and their second son, Julien, arrived on 22 March 1980.
+On January 14, 1978, Dassin married Christine Delvaux in Cotignac.
+Their first son, Jonathan, was born on 14 September 1978; and their second son, Julien, arrived on March 22, 1980.
 Christine died in December 1995.

 Death

-Dassin died from a heart attack during a vacation to Tahiti on 20 August 1980.
+Dassin died from a heart attack during a vacation to Tahiti on August 20, 1980, aged 41.
 He was eating lunch with family and friends at the restaurant Chez Michel et Éliane in Papeete when he suddenly slumped in his chair, unconscious.
-A doctor who was also eating at the restaurant gave Dassin a heart massage, but Dassin died at the restaurant.
+A doctor who was also eating at the restaurant performed CPR on him, but Dassin died at the restaurant.
 The only ambulance in Papeete was unavailable at the time and took 40 minutes to arrive.
-His body is interred in the Beth Olam section of Hollywood Forever Cemetery in Hollywood, California.
+His body was returned to the United States and is interred in the Beth Olam section of Hollywood Forever Cemetery in Hollywood, California.

 Tributes

-In 2020, many established artists paid tribute to Joe Dassin songs in a covers / tribute album À toi, Joe Dassin.
+In 2020, many established artists paid tribute to Dassin songs in a covers / tribute album À toi, Joe Dassin.
 The album peaked at No. 44 in the French SNEP Albums chart.
-It also charted in Belgium peaking at No. 26 in the country's Ultratop albums francophone chart and also peaking at No. 4 in the Swiss Hitparade Albums chart.
-Artists interpreting Joe Dassin songs on the album included Ycare, Axelle Red, Les Frangines, Trois Cafés Gourmands, Patrick Fiori, Lola Dubini, Jérémy Frerot, Tibz, Aldebert, Kids United Nouvelle Génération, Carla, Jonathan Dassin, Madame Monsieur, Julien Dassin, La Deryves, 21 Juin Le Duo, and Camélia Jordana.
+It also charted in Belgium peaking at No. 26 in the country's Ultratop albums francophone chart and also peaking at No. 4 in the Swiss Hitparade (Albums Chart).

+Artists interpreting Joe Dassin songs on the album included Ycare, Axelle Red, Les Frangines, Trois Cafés Gourmands, Patrick Fiori, Kids United Nouvelle Génération, Madame Monsieur, and Camélia Jordana.